 Although the media has hardly noticed, today is the last day of the decade I call the Naughts (I think they think it ended last year, which is incorrect).
-Over all, I think the Naughts was a very bland decade, much less flashy than say the Sixties or the Eighties.
+Over all, I think the Naughts were a very bland decade, much less flashy than say the Sixties or the Eighties.
 Even the Nineties I think were more interesting.
-But then the Naughts had much that made it differently from other decades.
+But then the Naughts had much that made it different from other decades.

 For myself, this would be the first decade I would spend without my parents.
 My mother died in October 2000, just shy of seeing the new decade and new century in.
 For myself this meant a huge change in my life.
 My sister is much older than I am, and had married while I was still very much a child.
 My brother was pursuing his own path.
 As a result, I found myself caring for my mother, very much a part of the Sandwich Generation.
 It would take a toll on my personal life, but I do not think I would have had it any other way.
 Regardless, the loss of my mother meant a very big change in the role in which I saw myself.
 I was no longer a caretaker, so I had to essentially redefine myself.
 Now that 10 years have passed, I find I am redefining myself again.
 I have decided to try to make a living at what I was born to do: writing.

 As to the world beyond myself, perhaps the biggest impact on pop culture was the growth of the internet.
 The internet had been around since the late Sixties and the World Wide Web since the mid-Nineties, but the Naughts would see phenomenal growth.
 As the decade passed more and more people began accessing the internet by broadband.
 The higher speeds of broadband allowed for the rise of video sharing sites like YouTube.
 The various broadcast networks, such as the BBC, ITV, NBC, CBS, ABC and Fox began offering their shows on the internet.
 Cable channels such as TNT and USA did as well.
 Netflix, the video rental site, also began allowing movies to be viewed on the internet.